eddycharly/terraform-provider-kops/docs/data-sources/instance_group.md

 - `instance_interruption_behavior` - (Computed) - String - InstanceInterruptionBehavior defines if a spot instance should be terminated, hibernated,<br />or stopped after interruption.
 - `compress_user_data` - (Computed) - Bool - CompressUserData compresses parts of the user data to save space.
 - `instance_metadata` - (Computed) - [instance_metadata_options](#instance_metadata_options) - InstanceMetadata defines the EC2 instance metadata service options (AWS Only).
+- `update_policy` - (Computed) - String - UpdatePolicy determines the policy for applying upgrades automatically.<br />If specified, this value overrides a value specified in the Cluster's "spec.updatePolicy" field.<br />Valid values:<br />  'automatic' (default): apply updates automatically (apply OS security upgrades, avoiding rebooting when possible)<br />  'external': do not apply updates automatically; they are applied manually or by an external system.

 ## Nested resources